jeremykenedy/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   available.

 * Charts are not available for problems with randomization enabled in Studio.
-  For these problems, the Answer Distribution report and downloadable CSV file include one row for each problem-variant-answer combination selected by your students.
+  The Answer Distribution report and downloadable CSV file are available for these problems, and include one row for each problem-variant-answer combination selected by your students.